-All your standard libraries will be assimilated into our JavaScript collective.
-Resistance is futile.
+All your standard libraries will be assimilated into our

 What we are not

-What we are not porting
+What we port

 A community effort

 Not unlike Wikipedia, Locutus is an ongoing community effort.
 Our philosophy follows The McDonald’s Theory.
-This means that we don’t consider it to be a bad thing that many of our functions are first iterations, which may still have their fair share of issues.
-We hope that these flaws will inspire others to come up with better ideas.
+Many of our functions are first iterations that could be improved.
+We hope they inspire you to come up with something better.

 Contributing